Type of Ingredient: Foaming agent

-Main Benefits: Creates a lather and aids in a deep clean.
-Emulsifies.
+Main Uses and Benefits: Creates a lather and aids in deep cleaning.
+Also emulsifies formulas.

 The Benefits of Laureth-4

-Emulsifiers are necessary when a formula contains both water and oil components.
+Emulsifiers improve the consistency of a product, which enables an even distribution of topical skincare benefits.
+They are especially necessary when a formula contains both water and oil components.
 Mixing water and oil creates a dispersion of oil droplets in water (and vice versa).
 However, these two phases can separate if the product is left to settle.
-To address this problem, an emulsifier like Laureth-4 can be added to the system to help the droplets remain dispersed.
-Emulsifiers improve the consistency of a product, which enables an even distribution of topical skincare benefits.
+To address this problem, an emulsifier, like laureth-4, can be added to the formula to help the droplets remain dispersed.

-Two sulfates that commonly occur in beauty products either separately or together are Sodium Lauryl Sulfate (SLS), also known as Sodium Dodecyl Sulfate (SDS) and Sodium Laureth Sulfate (SLES).
-Laureth-4 is in the SLES, just without the sodium.
+Two sulfates that commonly occur in beauty products either separately or together are sodium lauryl sulfate (SLS), also known as sodium dodecyl sulfate (SDS), and sodium laureth sulfate (SLES).
+Laureth-4 is in SLES, just without the sodium.

 The Organic Consumers Organization released a fact sheet on 1,4-dioxane based on information from the Campaign for Safe Cosmetics.
 The fact sheet outlines facts versus myths regarding 1,4-dioxane in personal care products.
 One concerning fact is that the levels of 1,4-dioxane found in many personal care products are 1,000 times higher than those found to cause cancer in animal studies.
 They add that according to the FDA, “Skin absorption studies demonstrated that dioxane readily penetrates animal and human skin from various types of vehicles.”
 Therefore, perhaps use caution to avoid products with SLES mainly due to concerns of contamination of 1,4, dioxane.